MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.2.1 Handle Scan Results**

-Let's assume the `pages/api/copy-leaks/export/[scanId]/[resultId]` Webhook has completed and we have the dummy scan results object found in `module3/content/utils/dummy-data-dummyScanResults.json` in Firebase.
-Copy and paste the `module/utils` folder into the root of your project.
+Let's assume the `pages/api/copy-leaks/export/[scanId]/[resultId]` Webhook has completed and we have the dummy scan results object found in `module3/content/utils/dummy-data/dummyScanResults.json` in Firebase.
+Copy and paste the entire `module/utils` folder into the root of your project.

-1. Write a function that uses the results to calculate the percentage of the blurb which was plagiarised.
+1. Write a function that uses the dummy results file to calculate the percentage of the blurb which was plagiarised.
 It should look like this:

 ![ScanPercentage](../module3/imgs/ScanPercentage.png)